Blackstone's ratio

-The idea subsequently became a staple of legal thinking in Anglo-Saxon jurisdictions and continues to be a topic of debate.
+The idea subsequently became a staple of legal thinking in jurisdictions with legal systems derived from English criminal law and continues to be a topic of debate.
 There is also a long pre-history of similar sentiments going back centuries in a variety of legal traditions.

-The message that government and the courts must err on the side of bringing in verdicts of innocence has remained constant.
+In the United States, high courts in individual states continue to adopt specific numerical values for the ratio, often not 10:1.
+As of 2018, courts in 38 states have adopted such a position.

 In Blackstone's Commentaries

-The phrase, repeated widely and usually in isolation, comes from a longer passage, the fourth in a series of five discussions of policy by Blackstone:
+The phrase, repeated widely and usually in isolation, comes from a longer passage, the fourth in a series of five discussions of rules of presumption by Blackstone:

 The phrase was absorbed by the British legal system, becoming a maxim by the early 19th century.
-It was also absorbed into American common law, cited repeatedly by that country's Founding Fathers, later becoming a standard drilled into law students all the way into the 21st century.
+It was also absorbed into American common law, cited repeatedly by that country's Founding Fathers, later becoming a form of words drilled into law students all the way into the 21st century.

 Other commentators have echoed the principle.
 Benjamin Franklin stated it as: "it is better 100 guilty Persons should escape than that one innocent Person should suffer".

-Defending British soldiers charged with murder for their role in the Boston Massacre, John Adams also expanded upon the rationale behind Blackstone's Ratio when he stated: We find, in the rules laid down by the greatest English Judges, who have been the brightest of mankind; We are to look upon it as more beneficial, that many guilty persons should escape unpunished, than one innocent person should suffer.
-The reason is, because it’s of more importance to community, that innocence should be protected, than it is, that guilt should be punished; for guilt and crimes are so frequent in the world, that all of them cannot be punished; and many times they happen in such a manner, that it is not of much consequence to the public, whether they are punished or not.
-But when innocence itself, is brought to the bar and condemned, especially to die, the subject will exclaim, it is immaterial to me, whether I behave well or ill; for virtue itself, is no security.
-And if such a sentiment as this, should take place in the mind of the subject, there would be an end to all security what so ever.
-Given that Sir Matthew Hale and Sir John Fortescue in English law had made similar statements previously, some kind of explanation is required for the enormous popularity and influence of the phrase across all the Anglo-Saxon legal systems.
-Cullerne Bown has argued that it "...can be seen as a new kind of buttress of the law that was required in a new kind of society."
+Defending British soldiers charged with murder for their role in the Boston Massacre, John Adams also expanded upon the rationale behind Blackstone's Ratio when he stated: